This warm air humidity-regulated technique represents an extremely adequate method for treating a wide variety of materials.

-IPARC is the exclusive partner for Thermo Lignum in the Benelux and France.
-The treatment can be realized on location (there is a mobile treatment truck) and in the treatment chamber that is fitted out in IPARC, Kampenhout (Vlaams-Brabant).
+The treatment can be realized on location (there is a mobile treatment truck) and in the treatment chamber that is fitted out in IPARC, Kampenhout (Flemish-Brabant).

 Effective and cost-efficient pest control is a challenge for fabric committees and local and regional authorities, as well as for administrators of private or public collections.

-The ecological technique of the patented Thermolignum only uses natural elements (water and air), solid biological principles and laws of physics during the treatment which outperforms other methods in terms of speed and effectiveness.
+The ecological technique only uses natural elements (water and air), solid biological principles and laws of physics during the treatment that outperforms other methods in terms of speed and effectiveness.
 Besides, the treatment is non-invasive, non-toxic and 100% effective, and therefore also cost-efficient, while the work of art is the focus of attention and respected at all times.

 The thermal treatment of moveable heritage is extremely suitable for objects in paper, fabric, carpets, leather, fur, ethnographic pieces but also furniture and musical instruments, polychromatic sculptures and paintings in the fight against woodworm (Anobium Punctatum), powder post beetle (Lyctus brunneus), death watch beetle (Xestobium rufovillosum), silverfish (Lepisma zaccharina), house longhorn beetle (Hylotropus bajulus), tobacco beetle, varied carpet beetle and bread beetle, common clothes moths, case-bearing clothes moths and carpet moths, but also fungi and wood fungus (dry rot).

 The treatment process consists of heating up to 50-55° C, at which temperature organisms are 100% effectively eliminated, as soon as the core of the object is reached for a certain period of time and at a certain temperature.
 An average treatment cycle lasts 24 hours.